furechan/pydev-toy/README.md

 # Python cli prototype to manage simple projects

 Basic command line to manage standard `pyproject.toml` based projects.
-This is a prototype cli built with `click` that allows to specify multiple targets on the command line like:
+This is a prototype cli built with `click` that can run multiple project related tasks in sequence from the command line.

 ```console
 pydev init build dump
 ```

-This may be usefull as a template for a custom workflow if you are not ready to commit to specific tool chains like `poetry`, `pdm`, `hatch`, etc ...
+This project though exploratory may be usefull as a template for a custom workflow if you are not ready to commit to more involved tool chains like `poetry`, `pdm`, `hatch`, etc ...

-The script can be installed in you python system environment and used in any projects.
+The script can be installed in a global/system python environment and used in any projects even if not installed in the project venv.
-The script will look for the project root by walking up from the working directory until it finds a `pyproject.toml` file.

-To install the required dependencies (`build`, `twine`) in a target python environment run `pydev init` before other commands.
-Please note the target environment must be the active environment.
+The script will only work with projects that contain a `pyproject.toml`.

 The script uses standard python packaging tools like `build` and `twine` and is independent from the project build backend.

+Please note, that some commands like `build` and `publish` will run in the active python envirnment (project venv) and not necessarily the one where `pydev` was originally installed.
+Theses command have required dependencies like `build`, `twine` that must be present in the active python environment (project venv).
+You can run `pyenv init` to install these dependencies in the venv.

 ## Usage